Blended Learning Theory, 70:20:10 and ‘the forgetting curve’: GMP Training

 GMP Training Solutions: Blended learning experiences (classroom, online GMP training and on-the-job instructions)

 Research shows that best-practice blended training methods have more success for data retention than isolated classroom training sessions or e-learning on its own.
-The training evidence-base further affirms that learning is a multi-faceted process rather than an individual event.
+The evidence for training program effectiveness affirms that learning is a multi-faceted process rather than an individual event.

 - Cumulative knowledge and skills capacities build up over time